TOP > ABOUT > Entry Information

 • Elite Athletes, Elite Para Athletes, Semi-Elite Athletes and Wheelchair records are based on gun time (gross time).

-• All others except for above, both gross and net time records will be used.
+• All others except for above, both gross and net time records of each wave will be used .

 • Elite Athletes: the top three men and women